GregoriaRamirez/CS-499-Capstone/narratives/databases.md

 ---

 ## 🔍 Reflection
-Enhancing this artifact taught me the value of **treating the database layer as a separate, secure, and modular part of the application**.
+Enhancing this artifact taught me the value of treating the database layer as a separate, secure, and modular part of the application.
 One challenge was making the `get_data()` function flexible enough to work in different environments without changing the code.
 Another was ensuring that the dashboard still functioned correctly when no database connection was available — something the original code could not handle.

-This enhancement made the project **more secure, maintainable, and ready for real-world deployment**, and it reflects my growth in professional database integration for Python applications.
+This enhancement made the project more secure, maintainable, and ready for real-world deployment, and it reflects my growth in professional database integration for Python applications.

 ---